 Lars Bang Larsen: I would like to ask you about "the invisible index of things" - a felicitous phrase of yours that stands as a sort of search term in your research.
 If the occult is that which per definition is hidden, your "invisible index" can literally be connected to your recurring focus on occult practices and their cultural histories.
 But this index of the unseen also suggests an inherent tension in relation to the way that history becomes image.
 After Benjamin, historical memory is understood as the recognition of an image, and so the question is how "the invisible index of things" relates to his idea that "history decays into images," as he put it.
 How does the invisible index become image, and what happens to it when it is imaged?

-Joachim Koester: Last fall I scanned a miniscule amount of cocaine in an SEM microscope.
+Joachim Koester: Last fall I scanned a minuscule amount of cocaine in an SEM microscope.
 What appeared on the screen was a strange weightless subterranean world, a psychogeography with distinct visual features.
 I think of these images as sort of concentrate or condensation of the politics and neurological effects of cocaine.
 Benjamin writes about image worlds so subtle that they appear only in waking dreams.
 After they are uncovered, they can be interpreted through visual similarities or associations.
 I think this is what happens to the invisible index after it becomes image; what was hiding, in dreams, or sometimes in plain sight, or in the case of cocaine, right under our noses, can be utilized as part of an ongoing process to create insights into the politics of contemporary life.

 LBL: Cocaine!
 This raises the questions of what kind of image can hold the invisible index.
 Am I right that the road you take to create such image worlds works by way of teasing out contradictions and tensions?
 Meaning, the motif or object of your camera is often characterized by being Other: it is something ecstatic, illegitimate, or nonhuman - to put it plainly, things or phenomena that conventionally are represented with visual drama and lots of colors.
 But counterintuitively, the your camera attitude tends to be dry, objectivizing, on-the-tip-of-your-fork-like.
 With this dialectic or tension you create something like documents of excess and liminal phenomena, or even a collision between reason and unreason.